 We are each unique, but who we are is influenced by those who went before us.

-Decisions and choices were made.
+were made.
 Illness, hardships, wars, even whims of nature

 had strong effects on personality, and character.